econ-ark/Life-Cycle-Prime-Time/docs/life-cycle-prime-time.md

 For our exercise, we are interested in matching the median wealth to income ratios throughout the life cycle, as well as the share of wealth held in equities as given by S&P's target date fund (TDF) glidepath.
 As noted in @Aboagye2024, this age-dependent portfolio allocation is used by many individuals who make "default" decisions via their (former) employer's TDF plan.
-Because age-aggregated data can be noisy and subject to selection bias and measurement error, we will aggregate the data into 5-year age bins to smooth out the noise and reduce the impact of selection bias.
+Because the SCF has relatively few observations of older households, we aggregate the data into 5-year age bins to smooth out the noise from the small samples.
 Starting at age 25, we calculate the median wealth-to-income ratio as follows: Wealth is defined as the sum of all assets and liabilities, including financial assets, housing, vehicles, and debt.
 For income, we use the sum of all wages, salaries, Social Security, and retirement income, excluding capital gains and other non-recurring income.
 We then calculate the wealth to income ratio of every household in the age bin and remove households with an income of zero.
 The median wealth-to-income ratio is calculated from the remaining households.
-Because the SCF data is increasingly sparse at older ages, the raw empirical moments show a "zig-zag" pattern above age 75 due to the small sample size.
+Because the SCF data is increasingly sparse at older ages, the raw empirical moments show a "zig-zag" pattern above age 75 due to the small sample size, even with 5-year-wide bins.
-We smooth this out by holding the wealth-to-income ratio at 10.0 in the top three age brackets, the approximate mean among them.

-In our structural model, we assume retirement occurs at exactly age 65, whereas in the data we observe retirement at different ages, but predominantly between ages 60 and 70.
+In our structural model, we assume retirement occurs automatically at exactly age 65, whereas in the data we observe retirement at different ages, but predominantly between ages 60 and 70.
-Therefore, we omit moments for ages 60 to 69 to prevent any bias in the estimation process, but keep the data for ages 70 and above to capture the behavior of retirees.
+Therefore, we omit moments for ages 60 to 69, where our (relatively parsimonious) model is known to deviate most strongly from empirical reality, but keep the data for ages 70 and above to capture the behavior of retirees.

 Considering the selection of moments we have chosen, it is clear that there is an imbalance:
 There are more wealth to income moments than portfolio share moments (12 vs 5), and the portfolio share moments lie between 0 and 1, whereas the wealth to income ratios can be much larger.